while1malloc0/blog/content/posts/is-it-really-a-boolean.md

 This means that we not only care about when a user accepts cookies, but when they revoke that consent.
 We have a few options to deal with this new requirement.
 First, we could send events when this value changes state.
-If you're already sending an event stream, this might be a workable solution.

-[TODO: start here]
+This might be a good solution if you're already streaming events into something like Honeycomb [TODO: link].
+But we can also use data modeling to help here.
-What we really want from our boolean here is a "snapshot" of the current state of the world: is the user currently consenting to cookies?
+What we really want from our boolean is a snapshot of what the _current_ state of the world is.
+In other words, does our user _currently_ consent to having their data pillaged with tracking cookies?

-This is ultimately what linked example lands on (translated into Go for consistency):
+This sort of "snapshot boolean" is ultimately what the Thoughtbot post lands on (translated to Go for consistency):

 ```go
 type Post struct{